Compile-time i18n for modern TypeScript apps

 Start with the docs, then adapt the example closest to your stack.

-The repo already includes examples for Next.js, TanStack Start, and Carbon, and the core package is intended to stay useful even outside framework-specific adapters.
+The repo includes working examples for Next.js, TanStack Start, and Carbon.
+The core runtime stays useful even outside framework-specific adapters.